When PA real estate license renewals are due

 - Take any combination of live or online continuing education courses (totaling 14 hours) during the renewal period; or

-- Take any broker course of 15 or 30 hours.
-Polley Associates’ broker courses also are commission-approved for continuing education.
+- Must take the required half-day course as well as any broker course of 15 or 30 hours.
+Polley Associates’ broker courses are commission-approved for continuing education.

 Ninety percent of live classroom CE sessions must be attended for course credit; 100 percent of online CE sessions must be completed for course credit.
 The Commission requires a photo ID for attendance verification in live classroom settings.
 Failure to comply can void course approval.